TomaszWoloszyn983/shopping-list-application/README.md

 ## 1. Overview.

-Portfolio Porject 4.
+Portfolio Project 4.
 The subject of the project is the web shopping list application.
-This is a very simple and easy to use application that offers the user few basic functionalities, such as to create, add and manage items.
+This is a very simple and easy to use application that offers users a few basic functionalities, such as creating multiple shopping lists managing those lists and adding items to the lists, updating them or deleting them from the lists.
-It also allows the user to register his own account what gives him an access to addintional useful functions that are accessible only for registered users.
+It also allows the user to register his own account what gives him an access to application functionalities.

 ## Contents: